 - Shut off power totally at the breaker or external switch.

 - Get rid of plant waste around the unit.
 Once you’ve cleared larger refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to carefully clean the unit’s fins.
-Bent fins can also impact effectiveness, so you can attempt to straighten them with a small knife.
+Bent fins can also impact effectiveness.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.

 When AC systems don’t have sufficient refrigerant, they’ll have to work much harder to remove heat and humidity from your residence.

 Here are several signs that your equipment is seeping refrigerant: